saathvikagade-pixel/Python-Tetris/README.md

 This is the code for a simplified version of the popular game Tetris solely in the language Python.
 It uses OOP principles and sound files to create a complete, fun and engaging game.
+This game was created by following along with the video https://www.youtube.com/watch?v=nF_crEtmpBo with some additional input plus comments for better readability.